 Valentine’s Day has become one of my favorite holidays.
 There is chocolate, and lots of it.
-No pressure to buy a big gift, a heartfelt card will do the trick, and everybody is dressed festively.
+There’s no pressure to buy a big gift, because a heartfelt card will do the trick, and everybody is dressed festively.
 The fun thing about Valentine’s Day is that you can make all your cards and gifts at home, like this super cute lollipop bouquet.
 This year we are making lollipop bouquets for our neighbors and the kids’ teachers!

 Valentine’s Day Lollipop Bouquet

 Lollipop bouquets are the best kind of flowers you can get.
 They won’t wilt or die, and they are tasty and delicious!
 They also make super cute decorations for a Valentine’s Day party!
 Note: this post contains affiliate links which may give us a commission at no additional cost to you.

 Lollipop Bouquet Materials

 - Pink Food Coloring or Paint